-An opiate is a drug derived from opium that has a morphine-like effect, commonly prescribed for the treatment of moderate to severe pain, especially in patients who have undergone surgery or suffered a serious injury.
-Despite the fact that opiates are prescription drugs, it isn’t uncommon for users to become addicted and begin using the drugs in an inappropriate manner, which can increase the risk of opiate overdose and death.
-In fact, many people who use opiates for an extended period of time will develop a tolerance to them, meaning the same amount of the drug no longer has the same effect on the user as it once did, which can trigger the cycle of addiction.
+Opiate drugs are drugs which are derived from opium that has a morphine-like effect, commonly prescribed for the treatment of moderate to severe pain, especially in patients who have undergone surgery or suffered a serious injury.
+Despite the fact that opiates are prescription drugs, it isn’t uncommon for users to become addicted and begin using the drugs inappropriately, which can increase the risk of opiate overdose and death.
+In fact, many people who use opiate drugs for an extended period of time will develop a tolerance to them, meaning the same amount of the drug no longer has the same effect on the user as it once did, which can trigger the cycle of addiction.
 In cases such as this, the user routinely takes more and more of the drug in order to elicit the desired response, which can put him or her at risk for opiate overdose.
-Some examples of widely used opiate drugs include heroin, morphine, codeine, fentanyl, oxycodone and hydrocodone.
+Some examples of widely used opiate drugs include heroin, morphine, codeine, fentanyl, oxycodone, and hydrocodone.

 What are Oxycodone and Hydrocodone?